andrefrancois22/academic-kickstart/content/publication/Effects-of-Implied-Motion-and-Facing-Direction-on-Positional-Preferences-in-Single-Object-Pictures.md

 +++
-title = "Uncovering visual priors in spatial memory using serial reproduction"
+title = "Effects of Implied Motion and Facing Direction on Positional Preferences in Single Object Pictures"

 # Date first published.
 date = "January 2017"